jluysvi/CV/CobusUysCV.md

 *Bloemfontein, South Africa*
 **November 2022 – Present**

-- **Designed and implemented** advanced mechanical and control systems for new production line machinery, increasing factory efficiency by 50%.
+- **Designed and implemented** advanced mechanical and control systems for new production line machinery, increasing factory efficiency by 50% by automating tasks usually done by hand.
 - **Developed** a controller for automatic cell discharging with cell-level control and energy reclamation, significantly reducing energy waste.
 - **Led** the design and programming of nearly all factory production line machines, ensuring exceptional reliability and less than 1% downtime.
 - **Applied** expertise in Embedded C++ programming, CAD design (Fusion 360), and PCB design (Altium Designer) to enhance production processes.